One side of the 82 pages that make up

 others still not found continued in 1939.

 The third reunion took place on June 30, 1940, at the Pennell Institute gymnasium (Newbegin Hall) in Gray.
 105 attended, including 40 former employees and their families.
-Featured was a memorial service for members that had passed away during the previous year.
+Featured was a memorial service for members who had passed away during the previous year.
 Dinner was served by the Pythian Sisters of Gray with Mrs. Guy Prince in the lead role.

 Following the dinner, many of the former employees were called upon to speak to the attendees.
 A ball game followed.
 The Casco League teams of New Gloucester and Gray played with Gray winning, 15-9.